Jenuaz/js_beginner_course/01_JS_FirstSteps/README.md

 Constant are used to store values that are immutable or can't be changed and are created with the keyword **const**.
 We can use constants to store references to parts of our user interface.
 The text inside some of them might change, but the HTML elements referenced stay the same.

+Many programming languages have the concept of a constant - a value that once declared can't be changed.
+There are many reasons why you'd want to do this, from security (if a third party script changed such values it could cause problems) to debugging and code comprehension ( it is harder to accidentally change values that shouldn't be changed and mess things up).

+In the early days of JS, constants didn't exist.
+In modern JS, we have the keyword **const**, which lets us store values that can never be changed. **const** works in exactly the same way as let, except that you can't give const a new value.

 ### Third way:
 ```javascript